dotink/sandstorm-spec/Models/Person.md

 ### verified

 A person will be verified based on a variety of checks, mostly based on peer verification, i.e. someone met you at an organization meeting.
 Verification may be revoked at any time by admins.

+### longitude & latitude

+These will be re-calculated if any address related fiels change.
+Google provides an API that should allow for this at reasonable rates although bulk imports of people may need to be rate limited.